Which dogs are especially perfect for first-timers? In this article you will find out which dog breeds are best for inexperienced dog owners.

 Patient, relaxed and friendly.
 Any first-time dog owner would love to rely on these characteristics as they find their feet in their new role.
 A stubborn personality can be difficult for inexperienced owners, and this situation often ends up with the dog being left at a shelter.
-But any dog can be a loving, loyal partner for life.
+But any dog can be a loving, loyal partner for life, no matter what breed they are.
 As long as it’s properly disciplined and trained, and learns to deal with other dogs as a puppy.
 Which brings us to ...

 • Hunting instinct and temperament